mkuthan/mkuthan.github.io/_posts/2013-03-21-how-to-document-your-professional.md

 ---
 title: "How to document your professional experiences"
 date: 2013-03-21
-tags: [Learning]
+tags: [Software Engineering]
 ---

-Have you considered what is important for prospective employer?
+Have you considered what's important for prospective employer?
-What is the most valuable information source about your professional experience?
+What's the most valuable information source about your professional experience?
 How to document that you are an expert in software engineering?

 Below you can find some of my tricks: